How to Get Your App Featured on the App Store & Google Play

 On both the App Store and Google Play, featurings aim to showcase apps that users will install and enjoy on their devices.
 On iOS, the lack of ad placements in the Today or Games/Apps tabs also reinforces that these spaces are dedicated to helping users discover unique apps based on Apple’s editorial team selections.
 On the other hand, ad placements are found among featurings on the Play Store but there are also dozens of featured app collections for the user to browse.

 There is no list of specific requirements that apps must uphold to get featured on iOS or Google Play.
 Still, there are different factors that you can consider to increase your chances of being featured.

 Featurings are a strong discoverability tool, even more so than category rankings.
 According to Apple, “over 130,000 apps have been featured on the App Store and across Apple channels” to this day.
-As previously mentioned, the first thing you see when you open the app stores are the Today tab on iOS and the Games “For you” section on Google Play; being among the first apps or games highlighted on these pages can definitely increase your app’s visibility and help your brand awareness efforts.
+As previously mentioned, the first thing you see when you open the app stores are the Today tab on iOS and the Games “For you” section on Google Play.
+Securing a place among the first apps or games highlighted on these pages can definitely increase your app’s visibility and help your brand awareness efforts.

 Getting featured also gives your app value on the stores and for users and testifies to your app’s trustworthiness and quality.
 On Android, getting an “Editor’s Choice” badge on your store listing can be a powerful conversion incentive and beneficial to your app growth.